Efficient All-Pairs Correlation Volume Sampling for Optical Flow Estimation: Isolated Sampling Evaluation

 \section{Isolated Sampling Evaluation}

 To evaluate the proposed algorithm, we first conduct experiments in isolation by only considering the all-pairs correlation sampling.

 We run all methods on the \textit{final} pass of the \pname{Sintel}~\cite{Butler:ECCV:2012} benchmark's train set consisting of $1041$ samples.
 The isolated tests are performed by extracting the intermediate query centroids with \raft at \sfrac{1}{8} resolution and using randomly-generated feature vectors.
 For different resolutions, we upsample or downsample the input image.
 Unless otherwise noted, the experiments are run using \textit{PyTorch} \texttt{2.2.2}, \textit{CUDA} \texttt{12.2} and \textit{NVIDIA GH200} chip, equipped with $576GB$ coherent memory and selected to perform measurements at very high resolutions even for memory-intensive methods.
 Throughout the experiments, we set the block height $B=8$.
+The fused kernel was implemented in \pname{NVIDIA CUTLASS CuTe} DSL, targeted for Ampere microarchitecture using warp-level MMA tensor cores with \textit{bfloat16} inputs and \textit{float32} accumulators.

 The correctness was verified with unit tests and observing the endpoint error when used in \raft.
 It achieves near-zero $0.03\%$ endpoint error difference compared to the official implementation.